thsant/wgisd/README.md

 *Dataset recommended split.*

-Standard measures from the information retrieval and computer vision literature should be employed: precision and recall, $F_1$ score and average precision as seen in [COCO](http://cocodataset.org) and [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC).
+Standard measures from the information retrieval and computer vision literature should be employed: precision and recall, *F1-score* and average precision as seen in [COCO](http://cocodataset.org) and [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC).